 Buddy up

-This might seem counterintuitive for a ‘solo’ holiday, but our advice for both men and women travelling alone is to join a group or make a friend, even if just for the night or a few days.
+This could seem counterintuitive for a 'solo' holiday, but our advice for both men and women travelling alone is to join a group or make a friend, even if just for the night or a few days.

-You’re guaranteed a safer experience if you meet like-minded people at your accommodation.
-Walking the streets as a pair or group can be safer, and if you visit bars, your new friends can look after youand vice versa.
+You're guaranteed a safer experience if you meet like-minded people at your accommodation.
+Walking the streets as a pair or group can be safer, and if you visit bars, your new friends can look after you and vice versa.

 Dress appropriately for the local culture